prayagupa/learnyouascala.fm/README.md

 * Monads in scala are a much looser concept that in Haskell, and the approach is more practical.
 * The only thing monads are relevant for, from a language perspective, is the ability of being used in a for-comprehension.

-flatMap is a basic requirement, and you can optionally provide map, withFilter and foreach.
+.flatMap is a basic requirement, and you can optionally provide .map, .withFilter and .foreach.

 However, there's no such thing as strict conformance to a Monad typeclass, like in Haskell.

-Here's an example: let's define our own monad.
+// Here's an example: let's define our own monad.

 class EventMonad[A](value: A) {
   def map[B](f: A => B) = new EventMonad(f(value))